react-native-linear-gradient/react-native-linear-gradient/README.md

 You can also use start and end points, as well as specify the locations for the gradient color changes with the `start`, `end`, `colors` and `locations`
 props:

 #### colors
-An array of colors that represent stops in the gradient.
-At least two colors are required (otherwise it's not a gradient, it's just a fill!).
+An array of at least two color values that represent gradient steps.
+Example: `['red', 'blue']` sets gradient from red to blue.

 #### start
-An array of [x, y] where x and y are floats.
-They represent the position that the gradient starts at, as a fraction of the overall size of the gradient.
-For example, [0.1, 0.1] means that the gradient will start 10% from the top and 10% from the left.
+An object of the following type: `{ x: number, y: number }`.
+Coordinates declare the position that the gradient starts at, as a fraction of the overall size of the gradient, starting from the top left corner.
+Example: `{ x: 0.1, y: 0.1 }` means that the gradient will start 10% from the top and 10% from the left.

 #### end
-Same as start but for the end of the gradient.
+Same as start, but for the end of the gradient.

 #### locations
-An array of the same lenth as colors, where each element is a float with the same meaning as the start and end values, but instead they indicate where the color at that index should be.
+An optional array of numbers defining the location of each gradient color stop, mapping to the color with the same index in `colors` prop.
+Example: `[0.1, 0.75, 1]` means that first color will take 0% - 10%, second color will take 10% - 75% and finally third color will occupy 75% - 100%.

 ```javascript
 <LinearGradient